microspectrometer/dev-kit-2020/README.md

         - in the future, `LisInit()` will not start the clock
         - this will be a separate command to leave power-down mode
         - but for now intialize in power up mode
+- Do I need to use the *ISR* to do things on clock rising/falling edges?
+- No, this can be done without interrupts by polling flags and manually clearing flags.
+    - The output compare unit sets the output compare flag `OCF0A` or `OCF0B` when `TCNT0` equals `OCR0A` or `OCR0B`.
+    - Clear the flag in software by writing a logical one to its I/O bit location.
+    - I tested with and without interrupts and the fastest performance is to do this without interrupts.
+That is worth the extra step of manually clearing the flag.
+The result code is easier to read too.
+    - Unfortunately, I also discovered the high-level code makes the response time to clock edges unacceptably slow.
+It is so slow that attempting to follow the clock edges on Rst makes Rst output a square wave that jitters between sometimes being half the frequency, sometimes the same frequency, because it only rarely catches adjacent clock edges.
 - `Lis_Rst` is low
     - `LisInit()` has `Lis_Rst` idle high for power-saving
     - but once the device is in power up mode, `Lis_Rst` is low